12 years – 15 years

 Middle School Fundraising

-Would you like to join the family of donors contributing to the area’s first ever Montessori middle school?
+Would you like to join the family of donors contributing to the area’s first ever Montessori Middle School?
 Every dollar you give unlocks the potential of this amazing program and directly benefits children and families in our area.
 Donate, engage with us, and share our GoFundMe campaign on your social media!

 Let’s face it.
 We do a lot of our research online.
 So if you want to learn a little more before contributing your hard earned resources, this section is for you.

 We believe a Montessori program is the best education a child can have.
 Ultimately, you have to decide that for yourself.
 We’re here to answer your questions anytime, but here are a few free resources to help you evaluate whether a Montessori education is right for Huntsville’s children.
 First, check out our overview of adolescent program outcomes.
 Then consider some additional resources, below.

 The North American Montessori Teachers’ Association (NAMTA) has an excellent description of Montessori Middle School pulled from a number of existing Montessori schools throughout the nation.